 Other circuits, courses or tracks that MotorSport NZ have deemed appropriate require a venue licence as a prerequisite to the issue of a Special Event Permit.

-Venue Licences are not required for other venues where MotorSport NZ issues a permit for competition under the disciplines of Rally and ClubSport Standing Regulations save for Special Event permit Meetings or Events on a circuit, course or track detailed in Part Two Article 3.4(4) of this Schedule.
+Venue Licences are not required for other venues where MotorSport NZ issues a permit for competition under the disciplines of Rally and ClubSport Standing Regulations save for Special Event permit Meetings or Events on a circuit, course or track detailed in Part Two Article 3.4(4)

 No alterations to manning scales and minimum equipment scales (except increases to these) can be made without approval of the Department.